-Any visitors, such as sales people, college assessors, gardener, handyman, and inspectors must fill in the visitor's book on arrival and sign out when leaving.
+Any visitors, such as salespeople, college assessors, gardener, handyman, and inspectors must fill in the visitor's book on arrival and sign out when leaving.
+Access to nursery may be limited if there are high levels of infectious illnesses within the nursery or the local area following advice from the local Health Protection Team and/or following the nursery's Outbreak management Plan.